bachelor-2014/report/v2/hardware.md

     \label{fig:evobot_parts}
 \end{figure}

 Each of the parts were designed and printed by us.
-As a disclaimer, neither of us as previously made such a 3D design.
+As a disclaimer, none of us has previously made such a 3D design.
 Once a part was printed, we always ended up spending time sawing and drilling it to fit the robot.
 This was due to both imprecision in the print and due to the designs being less than perfect.
 As the printing of a part takes a long time (usually several hours), having many